renerocksai/aercbook/README.md

 bullets          : ~renerocksai/bullets@lists.sr.ht
 real-prog-querty : ~renerocksai/real-prog-querty@lists.sr.ht
 aercbook         : ~renerocksai/aercbook@lists.sr.ht

+someone@mail.org
 ```

-Everything before a colon is a KEY.
+- Everything before a colon is a KEY.
+- single-item lines are KEYs and values (e-mail addresses to show) at the same
+  time

 The KEYs are what gets searched on.
-Everything after a colon is the associated e-mail address that will be shown in
+Everything after a colon is the associated
-the completion list.
+e-mail address that will be shown in the completion list.

 So you can create a shortcut XXX for aslkfjaslkdfjsadlkfslakdfj@gmail.com: